mbarbin/crs-actions/README.md

 - See each action's `README.md` and `action.yml` for detailed usage and options.
 - The documentation of the [crs](https://mbarbin.github.io/crs/) tool.
 - Some workflows involve the very useful [reviewdog](https://github.com/reviewdog/reviewdog) code review integration tool.
 Make sure to give it a star if you like it!

+## TODO

+- "on-push" workflows for revision based checks (e.g. checking the tip of the main branch).

+Currently we've focused the effort on PRs only.

+## Feedback

+ The workflows provided here are experimental examples, showcasing what should be possible combining GitHub Actions tools with crs.
+This space is new and evolving, and we’re eager to learn how these workflows can be integrated and adapted to fit real projects.
+Feel free to mix, match, and tweak the workflows and their parameters to suit your needs.
+We warmly encourage adventurous users to share feedback, ideas, or questions in the project’s discussion space or by opening an issue — your input will help shape future improvements!
+Thank you.